barumau/panlingue/eng/110_jumle.md

 For example, the phrase "the person who lives there" containst the noun _person_, which is modified by the relative clause _who lives there_.

-There are different ways to build a relative clause in Pandunia.
+There are different ways to build a relative clause in Panlingue.
-The relative pronoun in Pandunia is **de** and it corresponds to English _that_, _who_ and _which_.
+The relative pronoun in Panlingue is **de** and it corresponds to English _that_, _who_ and _which_.

 The relativized word can be emphasized by **di**, as in the following example, but it is necessary only in complex phrases.

-In Pandunia, relative clauses are always set off by commas.
+In Panlingue, relative clauses are always set off by commas.

 **di buke, de jan kitaba, padu.**
 – _That_ book, which the person writes, falls.